BeneathTheInk/reactiveLibrary/README.md

 Helpers
 ----------------

+`d.join()` takes any number of string arguments and concats them together to form a path.

 `d._parts()` takes a string `path` and divides it into an array of path parts.
 Optionally pass `base` to prefix it to path in the event `$` is not use.